tonyatoms/glissando/README.md

 WARNING: this project is in its very early stage and is subject to large changes of the code-base, including project-wide name changes and API changes.

+NOTE: in case it is not obvious from the log, only the iOS tree is current.
+Everything else either meta or a placeholder/stub.

 Factors for the calculation:
 - Financial status of the consumer/patron (this may be the only required input)
 - Financial status of the producer